 Before you can reprogram a single thing, you have to see the code that's currently running.
 And I don't mean in the vague, "I know I self-sabotage" kind of way.
 I mean forensically.

-Phase 1 is a deep-dive excavation.
+Phase 1 is a deep-dive excavation built on three components:

-Personal history mapping comes first — a structured process that traces every self-sabotaging behavior back to its point of origin.
-Not just the obvious traumas.
-The subtle ones.
-The moments that didn't look like damage from the outside but taught your subconscious a very specific rule: don't be visible, it's dangerous.
+Personal history mapping traces every self-sabotaging behavior back to its point of origin.
+Not just the obvious traumas — the subtle ones.
+The moments that didn't look like damage from the outside but taught your subconscious a specific rule: don't be visible, it's dangerous.
 Don't trust your instincts, they failed you before.
 Don't want too much, you'll lose everything.
+These rules weren't adopted consciously.
+They were absorbed — during a breakup, a classroom humiliation, a parent's offhand comment that landed like a verdict.
+And they've been running in the background ever since, shaping every decision like gravity shapes water.

-Trigger identification sharpens the picture further.
+Trigger identification sharpens the picture.
 Every destructive loop has an ignition point — a specific stimulus that fires the subconscious program before your conscious mind even registers what happened.
 For some people, it's opportunity itself.
 A new client, a promotion, a compliment — and the subconscious sends a jolt of anxiety designed to keep you from rising into a position where you could fall.
 For others, it's stillness.
 Everything is going well, and that's precisely when the surveillance system activates: something bad must be coming.

 That gap is everything.
 In neuroscience terms, it's where neuroplasticity becomes possible — because you've disrupted the automatic sequence long enough for conscious intervention to occur.